 If you’re tired of hearing about salmon as an endangered species, go to Green Peter Reservoir, where everyone wants you to take home the 25-kokanee limit … and then come back and do it again tomorrow (as long as you don’t waste these tasty fish).

 Some years the kokanee are pan-sized but so numerous a little thinning might help; other years they are commonly caught at good sizes, often 14- and 15-inchers.

 Greg Graham, a former president of Kokanee Power of Oregon, a nonprofit that supports trout and salmon lake fisheries, likes to troll Shasta Tackle Company’s Cripplures and Humdingers, as well as hootchie-type lures.

 Buddies who prefer jig fishing like the Gibbs Minnow, Graham added.

 The reservoir, southeast of Albany, also is planted with rainbow trout and has some largemouth bass.

-- Detroit Lake – Hugely popular for rainbow trout fishing and power-boating, this big reservoir east of Salem also sports kokanee and landlocked chinook salmon.
+Hugely popular for rainbow trout fishing and power-boating, this big reservoir east of Salem has been a rising star in the kokanee ranks.